Follow us on Facebook.

 2pm – 3pm

-The Dressing Room: Bitcoin for Activists
+The Room With A View: Bitcoin for Activists

 Bitcoin and crypto-currencies are big news.
 But what do they have to offer anarchists and activists?
 This workshop will provide a basic introduction to bitcoin and how its features can be used to our advantage as an economic tool and a subversive unregulated alternative to the current financial system.